Highjhacker/Ark-Elixir/README.md

 dev network instead of the main one.
 The current implementation works as intended.

 Every modules (Account, Block, ...) can use this feature to make a query on a different network.

+The currently available networks are the followings ; :dev, :main, :kapu

 A few examples for getting started :